afroisalreadyinu/practical-ansible-intro/readme.md

-# A Practical Guide to Ansible
+# A Practical Introduction to Ansible

 Ansible is a great tool that can be used for the orchestration of server clusters of all sizes, from a single computer to a huge farm.
-While trying to pick up Ansible for provisioning servers for various side projects, I ran into a number of issues that were not covered to sufficient detail by other online tutorials.
+While trying to pick up Ansible to provision servers for various side projects, I ran into a number of issues that were not covered to sufficient detail by other online tutorials.
 The aim of this tutorial is to serve as a roadmap to programmers who want to understand the central concepts and be productive in Ansible quickly, while avoiding